“It’s not about action… It’s about vibrational alignment.” Abraham Hicks

 TANTRA, ZEN, LAW OF ATTRACTION

-Zen helped me cultivate an state of open-space or meditative state of mind in order to be receptive of messages in a reading.
-That « Zen-space » is called Non-dual mind because it is beyond the polarity of good and bad, right and wrong or labels.
+Zen helped me cultivate a state of open-space or meditative state of mind to be receptive to messages in a reading.
+That « Zen-space » is called the Non-dual mind because it is beyond the polarity of good and bad, right and wrong, or labels.
 The Law of Attraction helped me understand how things work in the realm of manifestation.
-It helped me understand the importance of intent and cultivating the right state of mind in order to manifest desires.
-It taught me the importance of having a clear intent to manifest our desires, and to also « Let go » in order to « Let Flow. »
+It helped me understand the importance of intent and cultivating the right state of mind to manifest desires.
+It taught me the importance of having a clear intent to manifest our desires, and to also « Let go » to « Let Flow. »

 10 Questions Every Tarot Reader Must Answer

 1 – Were you mentored, or were you self-taught? l was both mentored and self-taught.
-I took webinar, online classes mainly from Biddy Tarot.
+I took webinars, online classes, mainly from Biddy Tarot.
 I took their Tf1 and Tf2 classes that were highly instructive, inspirational and where I met a community of very nice like-minded people.
-Otherwise I was mainly taught the Tarot by my mother when I was young, who used the Tarot de Marseilles mainly.
+Otherwise, I was mainly taught the Tarot by my mother when I was young, who used the Tarot de Marseilles mainly.

 2 – Are you a psychic or a Tarot reader?
 I’m an ” intuitive” Tarot reader.
 I only read the cards and the story they are telling me through the free associations of symbols that comes into my mind while looking at the cards.
-I do have sometimes “flashes” of inspiration, or images that will come into my mind, but I don’t consider myself a Psychic, as I don’t depend on clairaudient or clairvoyant messages for a reading.
-I do consider myself an empath though, as I feel I connect with a client’s energy and their intent in a reading and can feel intuitively the questions that needs being answered that will help achieve clarity at the end of a reading.
+I do have sometimes “flashes” of inspiration or images that will come into my mind, but I don’t consider myself a Psychic, as I don’t depend on clairaudient or clairvoyant messages for a reading.
+I do consider myself an empath though, as I feel I connect with a client’s energy and their intent in the reading and can feel intuitively the questions that need to be answered that will help achieve clarity at the end of a reading.